julianlam/feps/fep/ef61/fep-ef61.md

 ## Portable actors

 An actor object identified by `did:ap:key` URL MUST contain the `aliases` property containing an up-to-date list of HTTP(S) URLs where actor object can be retrieved and it MUST contain [FEP-8b32][FEP-8b32] integrity proof.

+One identity (represented by [DID]) can control multiple actors (which are differentiated by DID path).

 Example: